PennyLaneAI/pennylane-honeywell/README.rst

 Installation
 ============

-PennyLane-HQS only requires PennyLane for use, no additional external frameworks are needed.
+PennyLane-Honeywell only requires PennyLane for use, no additional external frameworks are needed.
 The plugin can be installed via ``pip``:
 ::

-    $ python3 -m pip install pennylane-hqs
+    $ python3 -m pip install pennylane-honeywell

-Alternatively, you can install PennyLane-HQS from the source code by navigating to the top directory and running
+Alternatively, you can install PennyLane-Honeywell from the source code by navigating to the top directory and running
 ::

     $ python3 setup.py install